 In a study of primordial shoots of Norway spruce, a slower thawing rate leads to less frost damage at identical frost temperatures [99].
-The study notices large differences in measured frost tolerance between 2 and 18 h of thawing for the same temperature differential, with faster thawing leading to more damage.
-This relationship was exponential, with a threshold point of $6 \text{ K} \cdot \text{h}^{-1}$ ; above that threshold, frost damage increased exponentially in relation to thawing rate, whereas below that threshold, thawing rate has a linear relationship with frost damage [99].
+The study notices large differences in measured frost tolerance between 2-18 h of thawing, for the same temperature differential, with faster thawing leading to more damage.
+This relationship was exponential, with a threshold point of 6 K h-1; above that threshold, frost damage increased exponentially in relation to thawing rate, whereas below that threshold, thawing rate has a linear relationship with frost damage[99].

-Thawing rate increases from $2 \text{ K} \cdot \text{h}^{-1}$ to $10 \text{ K} \cdot \text{h}^{-1}$ also seem to lead to higher degrees of damage in a study in radiata pine, where freezing rates and frost exposure were maintained constant [101].
-A study in Norway spruce by Floistad and Kohmann (2010) [105] found that increased thawing time (and slowing thawing rates) led to less freezing damage.
-However, it should be noted that the study compares a 16 h thawing time to a month-long thawing time.
+Thawing rate increases from 2 K h-1 to 10 K h-1 also seem to lead to higher degrees of damage in a study in radiata pine, where freezing rates and frost exposure were maintained constant [101].
+A study in Norway spruce by Floistad and Kohmann (2010) [105], found that increased thawing time (and slowing thawing rates) lead to less freezing damage.
+However, it should be noted that the study compares a 16 h thawing time to a monthlong thawing time.